-This book is a real log of each time the driver took a break from driving.
+This book is an actual log of each time the driver took a break from driving.
 It is also a record of the hours driven by the driver.
-Our Miami truck accident attorney explains why the truck driver log book is essential in accident cases.
+Our Miami truck accident attorney explains why the truck driver logbook is essential in accident cases.

 Logs Ensure Rest

 One of the most important reasons that a truck driver's logbook is used in an accident case is to look at the rest taken by the driver involved in the crash.
 Truck driver logbooks ensure that drivers:

 - Are getting the rest required by law.

 - Are not continuing to drive past the states' FMCSA regulations.